Fun with Spanish Flags: Exploring Their History and Meaning

 The people of Venezuela adopted the flag in 1836 after a long battle against Spain.
 The first national hero to lead Venezuela to independence was Francisco de Maranda.
 He is the revolutionary credited for the design of the Venezuelan flag.
 Maranda fought both within Venezuela and overseas in Spain.
 He began his military journey as a soldier in favor of Spain, while he secretly held plans to overthrow their government in South America.
 Eventually, Maranda joined another national hero of Venezuela, Simón Bolívar, in order to fight the powers of Spain inside Venezuela.
 The flag speaks of revolution through its colors.
 Namely, the blue represents independence from Spain, the red signifies courage of war, and the 8 stars refer to the provinces that supported the revolutionary efforts.

-As can be seen, a quick look at the symbolic nature of each flag will reveal interesting facts about each country’s history and values.
+As you can see, a quick look at the symbolic nature of each flag reveals interesting facts about each country’s history and values.
 In fact, learning about the Spanish flags is an excellent first step to understanding their origins and sources of national pride.
-Ultimately, flags are the most important symbol that a country can use to express its uniqueness.
+Ultimately, flags are the most important symbol that a country can use to express their uniqueness.